zzzprojects/learn-orm/tutorials/selenium-webdriver/elements-identification.md

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/selenium-webdriver/images/elements-identification-4.png">

-Now you can see in HTML that if you move over the mouse over different element tags, it provides you with a view of what that represents in the HTML.
+Now you can see in HTML that if you move the mouse over different element tags, it provides you with a view of what that represents in the HTML.

 The other feature of developer tools is the control of feature, if you hit **Ctrl+F** while in developer tools, you will see a search bar open up at the end.

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/selenium-webdriver/images/elements-identification-5.png">

 In the search bar, it says **Find by string selector or XPath**, so you can use CSS, XPath, or strings to locate your element.
-So for example, let's say you want to find all the `input` tags, you can simply type `//input` in the search bar and it will show you all the input elements.
+For example, let's say you want to find all the `input` tags, you can simply type `//input` in the search bar and it will show you all the input elements.

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/selenium-webdriver/images/elements-identification-6.png">